 While not every Brit feels the need to glance at their inbox once out-of-office, post-work email culture still negatively affects many people in the workplace.
 A healthy work-life balance is more important than ever, so if you’re feeling like after-work emails are overwhelming you, it’s okay to step back and leave your inbox closed.

 All of our email products make it simple to manage your mail settings, including setting up autoresponders for when you're out of office – enjoy your time off without having to worry about replying to every work email.
-We have everything you need with our Email Hosting from as little as £1 for the first 12 months.
-Or you can get even more with Exchange Email, also from as little as £1 per month for the first 3 months.
+We have everything you need with our Email Hosting or you can get even more with Exchange Email.

 And if you're looking for more good reads, visit the Fasthosts blog for a range of in-depth pieces on enhancing your online presence!
 Get in touch today to see how we can help you.